Clarence, New York: Colgan Air Flight 3407 crash

 On February 12, 2009, Colgan Air Flight 3407 crashed in Clarence Center around 22:20 EST. The commuter flight was operating between Newark Liberty International Airport and Buffalo Niagara International Airport.
 The aircraft involved was a Bombardier Q400.
 There were 45 passengers and four crew members killed, as well as one victim on the ground.

 Geography

 According to the United States Census Bureau, the town has a total area of 138.9 km2, of which 138.6 km2 is land and 0.3 km2, or 0.25%, is water.

 The north border of the town is marked by Tonawanda Creek and is the border with Niagara County.

 New York State Route 5, called Main Street locally, passes across the south part of the town.
 NY Route 78, Transit Road, marks the west town line.
 The eastern terminus of NY Route 324, Sheridan Drive, is located in Clarence at the intersection of NY-5 and Thompson Road.
-The New York State Thruway (Interstate 90) is immediately south of the town.
+The New York State Thruway (Interstate 90) is immediately south of the town, and runs through a small southeastern corner of Clarence.

 This town is partially a suburban community, and the remainder is light industry and agriculture.
 Town government offices are located in Clarence Center.
 Clarence, Iowa, is named after the town of Clarence.